 NHS England’s board has delegated some of its duties and responsibilities to Board Committees.
 These Committees provide regular assurance to the board on their specific areas delegated to them and, by exception, escalate issues that merit full board discussion and decision.
 They are led by non-executive directors and include:

-Audit and Risk Assurance Committees
+Audit and Risk Assurance Committee (ARAC)

 People and Remuneration Committee

-New NHS England Committee
+The new NHS England Committee

 This is a time-limited committee which meets monthly to oversee the work of the ‘new NHS England’ organisational change programme, including ensuring NHS England meets its duties as a receiving organisation of employees and functions from NHS Digitial and Health Education England.